$\mathrm{G}_2$-instantons on the 7-sphere: Introduction

 \subsection{Acknowledgements}

 The author thanks Simon Donaldson and Thomas Walpuski for discussions, and thanks Aleksander Doan for comments on the manuscript.
+He also thanks two anonymous referees for helpful suggestions.
 This research was supported during 2017-18 by the Simons Collaboration on Special Holonomy.